 How many people write and take photos for I Love Memphis?

-I’d like to write a guest post for I Love Memphis.
-How do I do that?
+I’d like to write a guest post for the blog.
+How can that happen?

-I want to tell you about something cool in town/my band/my event/my product.
-What sorts of stories are you looking for?
+I’d like to tell you about something cool in town/my band/my event/my product.
+What types of things are you looking for?

 I’m looking for things that are uniquely Memphis, things that I find interesting, things that the readership would want to know about, and things that are current.